Ailee: Welcome Home Tour

-Tour dates

-I AM: Ailee Tour
+I Am: Ailee Tour

-I AM: Ailee Tour was the second nationwide tour by Ailee.
+The I Am: Ailee Tour was the second nationwide tour by Ailee.
 The tour visited four cities in South Korea, starting on December 8, 2018.

-I AM: Re-born Tour
+I Am: Re-born Tour

-I AM: Reborn Tour was the third nationwide tour by Ailee.
+The I Am: Reborn Tour was the third nationwide tour by Ailee.
 The first leg of the tour visited seven cities in South Korea, starting on December 7, 2019.

 Show Tok

-Show Tok was the fourth nationwide tour by Ailee.
+The Show Tok was the fourth nationwide tour by Ailee.
 The first leg of the tour visited seven cities in South Korea, starting on May 1, 2021.